frapanico/python-raytracer/README.md

 - Lightweight graphical user interface allowing the rendering of up to three spheres, with adjustable materials and RGB color settings

 ## Requirements
-To run this project, you need the following Python standard libraries (usually pre-installed with Python ≥3.8).
+To run this project, you need the following Python standard libraries (usually pre-installed with Python ≥ 3.8).
 No external pip packages are required.
-Tested with Python 3.10+ on Windows, macOS.
+Tested with Python 3.10+ on Windows and macOS.
 If you want to convert the output PPM image to PNG on Windows, make sure ImageMagick is installed and added to your system path.

 ## Installation
 ```bash